Andraszao/Zen-Light-Game/README.md

 # Interactive Zen Light Game
 # from Zephyrus @ Inchworm Games
-# Inspired by his life partner who impulse bought a light brite to bring joy to our neighbors.
+# Inspired by his life partner who impulse bought a light brite to bring joy to their neighbors.

 This is a Godot project that creates an interactive grid where users can place colored lights to create patterns and ambiance.
 It features: